markbala/pico-gate-controller/README.md

-# Make a Dumb Gate Controller Smart
+# Pico Pi Powered Garage or Gate Controller

-Raspberry Pico Pi W to Trigger a 330 MHz Gate Controller via a Relay Switch
+Raspberry Pico Pi W to Trigger a 330 MHz Gate/Garage Controller via a Relay Switch

 - A lightweight web server on a **Pi Pico W** to toggle a relay switch.
 - Easily integrated into Home Assistant to work with sensors, automations and scripts